cdlewis/cdlewis.github.com/pages/about/01-index.md

 ## Me

-My name is Christopher Lewis.
-I was born in Melbourne, Australia and am currently a JD (law) student at The University of Melbourne.
-Before starting my JD, I completed a computer science degree at the same institution.
+I'm a computer science / law graduate from The University of Melbourne.

 I’m interested in programming, startups, technology, law, politics and history (no particular order).